theyaneshj17/TauHeterogenity/src/02_bc_model/README.md

 ---

----

 # Acknowledgment and Citation

-The Bayesian Connectivity (BC) model implementation used in this repository is adapted from the framework proposed in:
+The Brain Connectivity (BC) model implementation used in this repository is adapted from the framework proposed in:

 Wang, S., Wang, Y., Xu, F. H., Shen, L., & Zhao, Y. (2025).
 *Establishing group-level brain structural connectivity incorporating anatomical knowledge under latent space modeling.*